telezoic/Ophidian-Multitude-Python/README.md

 8: When the script is complete, the terminal will write out the total run time.

+Note: Taylor and Francis blocked our machine IP after processing 25 URLs in < 5 min.
+I contacted them and told them what we we're doing and . . . wait for it . . . they have have agreed to let us process all ~19K of or T&F urls in a predefined window of time where we will not be blocked!

 ####Roadmap####

 1: Windows testing [it's all OSX so far]